Park Avenue Redesign Pilot Program

 I love the bike lane but drivers are very confused without a center lane and are all over the road including into the bike lane.
 Please consider adding a broken yellow the line to separate cars going opposing directions.

-Barbara E asked almost 3 years ago
+Barbara E asked over 3 years ago

 Thank you for your feedback, Barbara.